pbklink/motif-core/etc/motif-core.api.md

         removeAtIndex(idx: Integer): void;
     }
     // (undocumented)
+    export type QueryNotificationChannelResolve = (this: void, channel: Result<LockOpenNotificationChannel | undefined>) => void;
+    // (undocumented)
     export type QueryNotificationChannelsResolve = (this: void, list: NotificationChannelList | undefined) => void;
+}

+// Warning: (ae-internal-missing-underscore) The name "NotificationChannelStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export namespace NotificationChannelStaticInitialise {
+    // (undocumented)
+    export function initialise(): void;
 }

 // Warning: (ae-missing-release-tag) "NotificationDistributionMethodId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)